-Step 3: Sum the expected number of cases in each age group and divide by the total of the standard population (box 2.7, equation 2.15).
+Step 3: Sum the expected number of cases in each age group and divide by the total of the standard population.

 The indirect method has four steps:

 Step 1: Calculate the age-specific rates for each age group in the standard population.